larissacfs/tasks/README.md

 # DevSkiller Tasks Playwright project

-This is an testing automation project for DevSkiller Tasks 1, 2 and 3.
+This is a testing automation project for DevSkiller Tasks 1, 2 and 3.

 ## Table of Contents